veronika-pomy/Hike/README.md

 - Navigate to the project directory: `cd hike`
 - Install dependencies: `npm install`
 - Start the development server: `npm start`
+- Set Environment Variables: For security and API access during development, create an .env file and add your API keys and sensitive information as environment variables

 ## Contributing